 Meissen Porcelain, Dresden – German Souvenir

 The logo of the manufactory has remained the same – two cross swords, the color kept changing with the times, though.
 There are some historic designs that still continue to be popular like onion shaped cups and saucers.
 The process of porcelain making is no longer proprietary.
-But the process of making colors is still maintained as a secret till date.
+But the process of making colors is still maintained as a secret to date.
 A tour of the visitor center takes you through the history.
 The process of porcelain making in Europe through a video.
 Followed by a tour of demo areas where the various stages of porcelain making are shown.

 It begins by carving off pieces and a favorite here is quintessential onion shaped cup and saucer, small flowers and decorative faces.
 Some complex pieces that are a combination of many smaller pieces are also shown.
-This is followed by the demonstration of the painting by two different methods – over glazing and under glazing. over glazing is done for floral patterns that are drawn by hand by skilled craftspersons.
+This is followed by the demonstration of the painting by two different methods – overglazing and under glazing. over glazing is done for floral patterns that are drawn by hand by skilled craftspersons.
 Different stages of the glazing are demonstrated at the back of these demo areas.

 Tea, Coffee, Chocolate ceremony